Sydney SIFF 2010: Rubyos, in Newtown

 Dining at Rubyos is meant to be family-style or yum-cha like, and their mains are strongly influenced by Asian and Mediterranean flavours.
 The special SIFF menu is a pretty good deal with at least half a dozen mains plus a drink all for $41 AUD per person.
 However, the menu included pork and shrimp/seafood which my two accompanying friends could not eat.
 This was just fine, so we dove into their regular menu.

 We chose the following six to share.

 Totally stuffed and a bit forlorn at not being able to sample their dessert menu, we all felt that six mains would have been ideal for four people with a much stronger chance afterwards for dessert.

 It’s too bad I’m leaving Sydney on the weekend, as I would’ve loved to sample more of the Food Festival over the remaining weeks.

 I made the ten photos above on 6 Oct 2010.
-Initially published 7 Oct 2010 on Posterous, this post has moved and now appears on Fotoeins Fotografie at fotoeins DOT com as https://wp.me/p1BIdT-1r.
+Initially published 7 Oct 2010 on Posterous, this post appears on Fotoeins Fotografie at fotoeins DOT com as https://wp.me/p1BIdT-1r.

 One Response to “Sydney SIFF 2010: Rubyos, in Newtown”

 hi there, hope you don’t mind that i included your post in the crave sydney food festival week one round-up of food blogging activities http://tiny.cc/siff-wk1